 Meanwhile, the city is growing, complicating decisions and affecting resources around energy, housing, infrastructure, community and cultural services, and water systems.
-Tel Aviv-Yafo is reconciling how the built environment can support economic and population expansion, while not contributing to or exacerbating climate change and its impacts on vulnerable communities and ecosystems.
+Tel Aviv-Yafo is reconciling how the built environment can support economic and population expansion, while not contributing to or exacerbating climate change and its impacts on vulnerable communities, neighborhood fabric and character, and ecosystems.